mgsrevolver/vinyl-trader/README.md

 npm install
 ```

-3. Create a `.env.local` file in the root directory with your Supabase credentials:
+3. Create a `.env.local` file with your Supabase credentials:

 ```
 VITE_SUPABASE_URL=your_supabase_url